Don’t Be Hit By These Hidden Charges When You Sign Up For Broadband

 1. Cancellation fee

-Signing up for a home broadband package for 24 months only to realise that you need to move, and there’s no coverage wherever you are going?
-If you are not aware, terminating your subscription prior to the end of contract period can cost you half a grand.
+Did you sign up for a home broadband package for 24 months only to realise that you need to move, and there’s no coverage wherever you are going?
+If you are not aware, terminating your subscription prior to the end of contract period can cost you an arm and a leg.

-Today, most home broadband packages come with contracts of at least 12 months, or if you are getting TIME home broadband, you are looking at 24 months contract.
+Today, most home broadband packages come with contracts of at least 12 months, or if you are getting TIME Fibre, you are looking at a 24 months contract.
 If you do change your mind due to whatever reasons, be prepared to fork out an exorbitant amount to exit your contract.

 Here’s how much you are looking at for cancellation fees: